Flag of Myanmar: Current flag since 2010

-Previous flags (1948–2010)
+Obsolete flags (1948–2010)

 The two flags used by the country immediately before the 2010 flag both originated in the Burmese Resistance, which adopted a red flag with a white star when fighting the occupying Japanese forces during World War II.

 1948 flag

 The National Flag of the Union of Burma was designed by Maung Win and adopted by the Constituent Assembly of the Union of Burma in August 1947.
-It was hoisted for the first time at 4:25 AM on 4 January 1948 when Burma gained independence.
+It was hoisted for the first time at 4:25 AM on 4 January 1948 when Burma gained its independence from the United Kingdom.
 The flag consisted of a red field defaced with a blue canton.
 The blue canton was charged with one large white star surrounded by five smaller stars between its rays.
 The big white star in the canton and the red field honour the Resistance Flag and indicate the anti-fascist struggle.
-The four small white stars between the rays of the big white star symbolize the unity of various ethnic races of the republican union founded as a result of the resistance.
-The red represents bravery, courage, and preservation.
+The five small white stars between the rays of the big white star symbolize the unity of various ethnicities of the republican union founded as a result of the resistance.
+The red represents courage, determination and unity.
 The blue canton means the nature of the sky, having deep meanings, the fresh and clear mind, and the light emitted in the night sky.
-The usage of stars is for the nature of the stars: never stopping, never cancelling the chosen path, always moving forward, being a guide for travellers, and existing since the beginning of the world, while the colour white represents purity, righteousness and steadiness.
+The usage of stars is for the nature of the stars: never stopping, never cancelling the chosen path, always moving forward, being a guide for travellers, and existing since the beginning of the world indicating that Burma is with its rightful glory as an independent republic on the earth, while the colour white represents purity, righteousness and steadfastness.
 This flag has a ratio of 5:9 in which the canton has a ratio of 21/2:4.
 On 3 January 1974, it was replaced by the State Flag of the Socialist Republic of the Union of Burma.